Ian Tayao: Musical styles

 Musicians and listeners can't exactly define Tayao's musical sensibilities and styles.
 In Queso, he is regarded as part of the Filipino nu-metal scene.
 But since his voice is a fusion of reggae, funk, hard alternative and heavy metal, even playing with Wilabaliw and Armalite, his voice is the signature of his musicianship: familiar yet different, as FHM Philippines stated.

-Theatrics

-Tayao is also known for doing stunts during performances, such as high-angle backflips, 'complicated' dance moves and stage dives.

 Other pursuits

 Tayao is an affiliate of Ragdoll Development, a group of artists, videographers, and companies who support Filipino skaters.

 He also created a Facebook show called "Timon and Pumba Live", along with Ramon Mager (of Sickpig).

 In 2011, Tayao also starred in a short film entry for International Academy of Film and Television (IAFT) by Karl Porio, titled "The Gap" as the lead role of Danny.